slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What is now proved, was once only imagined."
 -- William Blake [1757]*

+> *"One’s mind, once stretched by a new idea, never regains its original dimensions."
+-- Oliver Wendell Holmes [1809]*

 > *"To invent, you need a good imagination and a pile of junk."
 -- Thomas Edison [1847]*